 Why we picked the Davis Vantage Vue:

-The best home weather station for expandability
+The best for expandability

 Why should you buy this: AcuRite’s newest stations are internet connected with a best-in-class mobile and web-based app, with tons of sensors.